holographicSol/sol_news/README.txt

 GDAC Defcon and World News data stored and displayed.
 Designed for use on Android Sony Xperia Tablet Z as a dedicated Sol News Device.
+Written by Benjamin Jack Cullen - All rights reserved.

 On Android (recommended display 1920x1080):
 1. install & open termux